danlombards/crowdin-action-type/README.md

 ## Making Changes

 Any PR that is submitted to make changes to the action code (within `src`) must also include the distribution build.
 You can generate the distribution build by running `npm run package`, which will bundle all of the code into a single file and save it as `/dist/index.js`.
-The actions runner relies on this file to avoid having to install dependencies.
+The actions runner relies on this file to avoid having to install dependencies!